-"I confirm that I shall endeavour to recognise my own limitations and shall seek help/support when my level of experience is inadequate to handle a situation (whether on my own or with others), or when I or others perceive that my level of experience may be inadequate to handle a situation".
+"I confirm that I shall endeavour to recognise my own limitations and shall seek help/support when my level of experience is inadequate to handle a situation (whether on my own or with others), or when I or others perceive that my level of experience may be inadequate to handle a situation" (PPA point no. 16).

-"I shall conduct myself in a professional and responsible manner in all my actions and communications (verbal, written and electronic including text, email or social communication media).
+"I shall conduct myself in a professional and responsible manner in all my actions and communications (verbal, written and electronic including text, email or social communication media) (PPA Point no. 17).